mcroning/SOLO_Audio/README.md

 out = np.squeeze(f2['label'])
 """
 The back end seems to do a similar job with the original spectrograms (stored in the npz file in this repository) than the the spactrograms after passage through the nonlinear fiber.
+Performance on test data seems better for training on original spectrograms.

 Typical original spectrogram (downsampled to 22 by 22 as in the paper)
 ![typinputoriginal_spectrograms](https://user-images.githubusercontent.com/36680270/201202824-13ed3a00-b45e-415a-ace7-40b631fd8c02.png)